jdbalistreri/PluggedIn/README.md

 - **Integration tests:** *in process*
 - **JavaScript tests:** *to implement*

-**filling out test coverage is highest priority of outstanding to dos**
+*Note: filling out test coverage is highest priority of outstanding to dos*

 ### Technical Choices
 The features implemented in this project where chosen to replicate the core experience of using a professional networking site.
 These features centered around the experience of creating a profile and connecting with other users (e.g. connections, search, messaging, profiles).
 Features that did not demonstrate a unique programming skill set or whose presence would not significantly add to the experience of using the website were excluded in this version of the project.